 a.
 Capacity

 It is measured in mAh, which refers to milliAmpere Hour.
-And this same unit is used for your device’s battery.
+This same unit is used for your device’s battery.
 So as a general rule (without getting too technical), you should get a power bank with equal or higher capacity than your phone/device to ensure at least 1-full charge.
 But because power banks capacity is affected by a lot of factors (ambient temperature, charging current, health of the bank and the phone’s batteries), a good recommendation is to get one with a mAh rating of at least 25-30% more than the mAh capacity of your device’s battery.

 For instance, an iPhone 7 packs 1,960mAh (and promises 12 hours of internet use on 3G).
 Therefore, you want a power bank of at least 1,960mAh, preferably 2,500mAh or more.
 And of course, the more devices you want to charge, the more capacity you need (and the more time it will take to charge).